isabelle-prover/mirror-afp-devel/admin/site/content/submission.md

 Your submission will be refereed and you will receive notification as soon as possible.
 If accepted, you must agree to maintain your archive entry or nominate someone else to maintain it.
 The Isabelle development team will assist with maintenance, but it does not have the resources to fully maintain the complete archive.

 If you have questions regarding your submission, please email [afp-submit@in.tum.de](mailto:afp-submit@in.tum.de).
+If your submission can only run on the development version of Isabelle or the AFP, notify us after submitting.
 If you need help with Isabelle, please use the [isabelle-users@cl.cam.ac.uk](mailto:isabelle-users@cl.cam.ac.uk) mailing list.
 It is always a good idea to [subscribe](https://lists.cam.ac.uk/mailman/listinfo/cl-isabelle-users).

 # Updating Entries